 That was before some morally impaired scientists started messing around with Vincent's genetic coding, treating his strands of DNA like yarn at a colorblind knitters' convention.
 Working for a government-funded laboratory called Muirfield, the scientists (who obviously read way too many superhero comics growing up) worked feverishly to encourage genetic mutations in their subjects, hoping, naturally, to create some sort of supersoldier.
 (Because, as we all learned in 9th-grade science, artificial genetic mutations always turn out so well.)

 Vincent and his cronies did actually become stronger, faster and more keenly aware of their environments than ever before.
 Alas, they also tended to turn into out-of-control manimals when they got angry or frightened or hurt.
-(Dodgeball games at the Muirfield facilities must've been something!)
+(Dodgeball games at the Muirfield facilities must've been something.)

-Thus, it was determined that there's a big difference between the ideal supersoldier and a feral man-beast.
+It was determined that there's a big difference between the ideal supersoldier and a feral man-beast.
 So the folks in charge decided to terminate the program … and most of its participants.
 Vincent somehow escaped the slaughter, but life has not been easy in the years since.
 Muirfield is still trying to hunt him down.
 Law enforcement thinks he's a killer.
 And, well, it's gotta be hard for him to quell the urge to scratch behind his ear with his foot.

-So what's there left for him but to pass the time by doing good in the city?
+So what's there left for him but to pass the time by doing good deeds in the big city?
 He has a few folks with whom he can confide his special nature.
 And he also has a girlfriend, a pretty detective named Catherine (Cat for short) who loves him just the way he is.
 Together they tromp through life, righting wrongs, sneaking in the shadows and smooching whenever the mood strikes.

 Clearly, CW's Beauty & the Beast bears little resemblance to the animated Disney classic, what with no singing teapots to lighten things up.
 This often violent reimagining features elements culled from The Incredible Hulk, The Borne Identity and the worst episodes of The X-Files to create a distinctly unmagical show.
 So unmagical, in fact, that David Wiegand of the San Francisco Chronicle called it an "overheated, badly written, wretchedly acted and unconvincing drama."